kehantan/labbook/docs/cell_culture/cell_count.rst

 We would get value of :code:`X cells/mL`.

-Compare the number of cells required we calculated before we begin the experiment and the number of cells in 1 mL cell suspension we just calculated to confirm if we have sufficient cells for seeding.

-In case there are not sufficient cells for all our experiments, we can consider lowering the number of cells to seed, or reduce the number of plates to seed.
+Compare the number of cells required we calculated before we begin the experiment and the number of cells in 1 mL cell suspension we just calculated to make sure we have sufficient cells for seeding.
+In case there are not sufficient cells for all the experiments, can consider lowering the number of cells to seed, or reduce the number of plates to seed.

 **Dilution for cell count**

-Counting large number of cells under microscope can be tiring and strain your eyes.
-We can dilute the cell suspension to make the cell counting process easier.
-There are two approach for dilution:
+Counting large number of cells under microscope can be tiring and straining for the eyes.
+Therefore, instead of using 1:1 trypan blue to cell suspension ratio, we can use 1:4 (adding 10 uL of cell suspension into 40 uL of trypan blue), making the dilution factor become 5.
+When calculating the number of cells in the cell suspension, use :math:`\times 5` for dilution factor in the formula.
+You can also use other suitable ratio, just remember to use the correct dilution factor in the formula.

-* Dilute the cell suspension by adding more fresh DMEM

-    * At the end of :ref:`trypsinise <My target>` section, the protocol advice resuspend the cell pellet in 1 mL of fresh complete DMEM.
-    * You can add more fresh complete DMEM to the cell suspension to final volume of 2 or 3 mL.
-    * For these cases, the :code:`X cells/mL` is the number of cells in 1 mL of cell suspension.
-To know the total number of cells in the cell suspension, you will have to :math:`\times 2` or :math:`\times 3` depending on how much volume of complete DMEM you added.

-* Dilute with trypan blue

-    * Add 10 uL of cell suspension into 40 uL of trypan blue, this is 1:4 ratio of cell suspension (10 uL) vs trypan blue (40 uL), the dilution factor is 5.
-You can use other ratio you like.
-    * This approach reduce the amount of fresh complete DMEM used.
-    * If using this approach, just use :math:`\times 5` for dilution factor in the formula.
-Insert the correct dilution factor into the formula if other dilution factor was used.